'It's up to Barcelona & Dembele' - Koeman responds amid Man Utd links | Goal.com

 Barcelona boss Ronald Koeman has issued a response to the rumours linking Ousmane Dembele with a move to Manchester United.

-United are reportedly in talks to sign Dembele on a season-long loan, and hope to finalise a deal before the transfer window slams shut on October 5.
+United are reportedly in talks to sign Dembele on a season-long loan and hope to finalise a deal before the transfer window shuts on October 5.

 "But he is with us and as we've seen in recent weeks I am counting on him....he has to wait to play but he is training well, getting fitter.